Carpooling: The Super Fun (and Cheap) Way to Get Around New Zealand

 New Zealand is a country you will want to get around… A lot!
 There are epic activities and mind-blowing landscapes spread far and wide, so figuring out a way to get around is an essential part of the New Zealand experience.
 However, when you start totalling up the cost of fuel, bus tickets and bus tours, for example, you’ll see that travelling around New Zealand isn’t exactly cheap.
 But have you considered carpooling?
 It’s not only a cheap way to get around New Zealand, but it’s also pretty darn fun.

 While the concept of carpooling has been around for years, it’s really gaining some traction in New Zealand.
 Maybe it’s to reduce the number of cars on the road, as New Zealand cities like Auckland and Wellington were ranked the 22nd and 24th most congested cities in the world by TomTom?
 Or maybe it’s because more and more people are looking for more ways to reduce their carbon footprint and keep New Zealand looking beautiful?
 Whatever the reason, we’ll dive deeper into what carpooling is all about in this guide.

 What is carpooling?

-There are carpooling opportunities in New Zealand, for instance on Easy As Carpooling, for both people with a vehicle looking for passengers and passengers looking for “rides”.
+There are carpooling opportunities in New Zealand for both people with a vehicle looking for passengers and passengers looking for “rides”.
 Commonly, the passengers contribute a small fee to the driver to cover fuel costs for the journey.

 Carpooling is also gaining more traction in New Zealand for short commuter trips, as well as longer journeys between cities making it a great option for seeing the country.